CKCW-DT

-CKCW-DT (channel 2) is a television station in Moncton, New Brunswick, Canada, part of the CTV Television Network.
+CKCW-DT (channel 2) is a television station in Moncton, New Brunswick, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 It serves as the network's outlet for both New Brunswick and Prince Edward Island (by way of a repeater in Charlottetown).
-Owned and operated by network parent Bell Media, CKCW-DT maintains studios at Halifax and George Streets in Moncton, with a PEI bureau in Charlottetown.
+CKCW-DT maintains studios at Halifax and George Streets in Moncton, with a PEI bureau in Charlottetown.
 Its transmitter is located on Wilson Road in Hillsborough.

 CKCW-DT is part of the CTV Atlantic regional system in the Maritimes.
 It is a sister station to CKLT-DT in Saint John, which essentially operates as a CKCW rebroadcaster even though it is separately licensed.

 History

 The station first went on the air in 1954 and was founded by Fred A. Lynds and his company, Moncton Broadcasting, along with CKCW radio (AM 1220, now 94.5 FM).
 It was originally the CBC Television affiliate for central and northern New Brunswick.
 CKCW was part of a regional network of stations called the Lionel Television System.
 Its mascot was called Lionel the Lobster.

 On September 21, 1969, as part of a complex realignment of television affiliations in the Maritimes, Saint John's original station, CHSJ-TV (now CBAT-DT) set up a rebroadcaster in Moncton, enabling CKCW-TV to switch to CTV.
 CKCW then built a full-time satellite in Saint John, CKLT.
 However, since CHSJ-TV needed time to build rebroadcasters in the northern part of the province, CKCW's rebroadcasters in Campbellton, Upsalquitch and Newcastle aired a mixed CBC-CTV schedule until October 1976.

 The two stations were bought by CHUM Limited and merged into the Atlantic Television System, forerunner of CTV Atlantic, in 1972.
 At the same time, CKCW signed on a repeater in Charlottetown, making PEI the last portion of eastern Canada to receive CTV.

 Although for many years the station continued to air local programming, since the mid-1990s it has been a semi-satellite of CTV Atlantic flagship CJCH-DT in Halifax, Nova Scotia, except for local news inserts and some commercials.